-- C. Administrative Public Hearing. - 1.
+- 1. Posting the property affected with a sign indicating that a zoning action is pending affecting the property and that additional information may be obtained from the Community Development Department. - C. Administrative Public Hearing. - 1.
 Parties.
 The applicant, the City and persons filing a written entry of appearance may all be parties to an administrative public hearing; - 2.
 Testimony.
 Any person may appear and testify at an administrative public hearing, either in person or by a duly authorized agent or attorney; - 3.
-Oaths or Affirmation.
+Oaths of Affirmation.
 The chairperson or in his or her absence, the acting chairperson, may administer oaths or affirmations; - 4.
 Compelling the Attendance of Witnesses.
 The chairperson or in his or her absence, the acting chairperson, may compel the attendance of witnesses by mailing to such persons a notice compelling attendance, not less than five (5) calendar days before the public hearing.
 Failure of a person to appear in response to such a notice shall constitute a violation of this Code. - 5.
 Hearing Procedures.
-In order that the board or commission may efficiently transact the business before it and provide an opportunity for all interested parties to be heard, the following rules and procedures shall be followed: - (a) The chairperson shall provide a short description of the application, the relief requested, and the procedures governing the public hearing; - (b) The secretary shall report whether notice of the public hearing was given as required by this Code; - (c) City staff shall summarize basic facts and relief requested in the application, and may provide a recommendation to the board or commission; - (d) The chairperson shall invite persons at the public hearing to speak in favor of the application; - (e) The chairperson shall invite persons at the public hearing to speak against the application; - (f) The chairperson shall open the floor for cross-examination by those interested parties who request the right to cross-examination.
-Questions must be relevant, as determined by the chairperson, to the application before the board or commission; - (g) The chairperson shall allow the applicant reasonable time to respond, to the public testimony, evidence, and comments presented; - (h) The chairperson shall close the public hearing and allow time for members of the board or commission to discuss the application.
-The board or commission shall make findings, applying the standards and factors set forth in this Code; - (i) At the end of such discussion the chairperson shall invite a motion of approval.
+In order that the board or commission may efficiently transact the business before it and provide an opportunity for all interested parties to be heard, the following rules and procedures shall be followed: - a) The chairperson shall provide a short description of the application, the relief requested, and procedures governing the public hearing; - b) The secretary shall report whether notice of the public hearing was given as required by this Code and whether courtesy notices were mailed to the owners of property most affected by the application; - c) City staff shall summarize basic facts and relief requested in the application, and may provide a recommendation to the board or commission; - The chairperson shall invite persons at the public hearing to speak in favor of the application; - e) The chairperson shall invite persons at the public hearing to speak against the application; - f) The chairperson shall open the floor for cross-examination by those interested parties who request the right to cross-examination.
+Questions must be relevant, as determined by the chairperson, to the application before the board or commission; - g) The chairperson shall allow the applicant reasonable time to respond, to the public testimony, evidence, and comments presented; - h) The chairperson shall close the public hearing and allow time for members of the board or commission to discuss the application.
+The board or commission shall make findings, applying the standards and factors set forth in this Code; - i) At the end of such discussion the chairperson shall invite a motion of approval.
 After the motion of approval is seconded, those members who are in favor of approving the application shall vote "Yes", those in favor of denying the application shall vote "No", and those wishing to abstain from voting on the application shall vote "Present".
+A concurring vote of four (4) members of the Board of Zoning

-Board members shall cast their votes on roll call by the Secretary; - (j) The chairperson shall then review the decision of the board or commission and discuss the procedures to be followed for the benefit of the applicant. - 6.
-Record Keeping:
+- Appeals shall be required to approve or recommend approval of an application.
+Board members shall cast their votes on roll call by the Secretary; - j) The chairperson shall then review the Board of Zoning Appeals action and discuss the procedures to be followed for the benefit of the applicant.